Rational cohomology and Zariski dense subgroups of solvable linear algebraic groups: Introduction

 \subsection{Applications}

 We derive several applications of Theorem \ref{main_thm}.
 We first relate the cohomology rings of suitable Zariski dense subgroups of irreducible solvable $\Q$-defined linear algebraic groups to the cohomology rings of their finite index subgroups.
-We then determine the arithmetic properties of the representation of $\Out(\Gamma)$ on $H^*(\Gamma,\C)$ when $\Gamma$ is a torsion free, finitely generated solvable group of finite abelian rank.
-Finally, we show that there exists countably many examples of pairwise non-isomorphic, non-commensurable $\Q$-linear solvable groups with isomorphic cohomology rings over $\Q$.
+We then determine the arithmetic properties of the representation of $\Out(\Gamma)$ on $H^*(\Gamma,\C)$ when $\Gamma$ is a torsion-free, finitely generated solvable group of finite abelian ranks.
+Finally, we show that there exist countably many examples of pairwise non-isomorphic, non-commensurable $\Q$-linear solvable groups with isomorphic cohomology rings over $\Q$.
 In particular, solvable Baumslag-Solitar groups yield such examples.